TEJ-Fellowship/tej-bootcamp/README.md

   - destructure the props
   - create the `components` directory inside `src`
   - refactor components and put them in `components` directory
+    - note that the `key` attribute is now required in the component

 **_TO-DO:_**